smedrec/fhir-mcp/README.md

 ## Features

-*   Provides MCP tools to interact with a FHIR server:
+- Provides MCP tools to interact with a FHIR server:
-    *   `fhirResourceRead`: Read a specific FHIR resource by type and ID.
+  - `fhir_resource_read`: Read a specific FHIR resource by type and ID.
-    *   `fhirResourceSearch`: Search for FHIR resources based on FHIR search parameters.
+  - `fhir_resource_search`: Search for FHIR resources based on FHIR search parameters.
-    *   `fhirResourceCreate`: Create a new FHIR resource.
+  - `fhir_resource_create`: Create a new FHIR resource.
-    *   `fhirResourceUpdate`: Update an existing FHIR resource by type and ID.
+  - `fhir_resource_update`: Update an existing FHIR resource by type and ID.
-    *   `fhirResourceDelete`: Delete a FHIR resource by type and ID.
+  - `fhir_resource_delete`: Delete a FHIR resource by type and ID.
-*   Configurable FHIR server endpoint.
+- Configurable FHIR server endpoint.
-*   Basic audit logging for FHIR operations.
+- Basic audit logging for FHIR operations.
-*   Designed for use with `@modelcontextprotocol/inspector` and StudioServerTransport.
+- Designed for use with `@modelcontextprotocol/inspector` and StudioServerTransport.

 ## Prerequisites

-*   Node.js (version specified in `package.json` engines field, e.g., >=18.0.0)
+- Node.js (version specified in `package.json` engines field, e.g., >=18.0.0)
-*   npm (comes with Node.js)
+- npm (comes with Node.js)
-*   Access to a FHIR R4 compatible server.
+- Access to a FHIR R4 compatible server.
 A public test server like `http://hapi.fhir.org/baseR4` can be used for testing.

 ## Installation

 1.  **Clone the repository (if you have it as a project):**

     ```bash
     git clone <repository_url>
     cd fhir-mcp-server
     ```

 2.  **Install dependencies:**

     ```bash
     npm install
     ```